willoma/pycalaos/DEVELOPER.md

 These notes are here just in case I forget the process, because I do those things too rarely to remember them correctly...

-Firstn change version in `setup.py`, then execute:
+First, change version in `setup.py`, then execute:

 ```plain
 python3 -m build